david-romero/david-romero/README.md

 For several years I have a hard goal.
 I want to become a great software engineer, so I work hard developing quality software every day.
 Fan of new technologies.
 I will not stop until overcome my goals.

-🔭 I’m currently working at @packlinkdev as Backend Software Engineer
+🔭 I’m currently working at @packlink-dev as Backend Software Engineer

 🌱 I’m currently learning Kotlin, XP, Scala, FP and Reactive programming.